Dianette

 While you don't have to wait for a period before starting Dianette, you will need to use an additional form of contraception, such as condoms, for the first 7 days of taking Dianette.

-For progestogen-only pills (mini pill), begin Dianette on the first day of bleeding, even if you have already taken the mini pill for that day.
+• For progestogen-only pills (mini pill): Start Dianette on the first day of bleeding, even if you have already taken the mini pill for that day.
 You will be protected right away.

 You can buy Dianette online from Prescription Doctor's online pharmacy.
 We have prescribers on hand to ensure that Dianette is safe for you.

-All products on our website are approved by the GPhC and dispatched from a UK based pharmacy.
-We offer a next day discreet delivery for your peace of mind.
+All products on our website are approved by the GPhC and dispatched from a UK-based pharmacy.
+We offer next-day discreet delivery on orders approved before 3pm on weekdays, so you can have peace of mind.

 Treatment information